 “When I met with Gauke I reminded him of that duty in the conversation we had about whether I was going to go.
 I reminded him again about the importance of the independence of the Parole Board in the letter I wrote for my dismissal.
 It is a very serious thing if he has knowingly breached the solemn oath he took.”

-The professor of criminology at Royal Holloway believes David Gauke must “put right the mess that he made” – including to his own reputation.
+The professor of criminology at Royal Holloway, University of London believes David Gauke must “put right the mess that he made” – including the damage done to the academic's reputation.

 “The Secretary of State’s got to decide whether he consents to the declaration which the judge has suggested in his judgement,” he said.

 “If the declaration is accepted, it would then be quite clear that the decision the Justice Secretary made [to sack me], which he alone made, in the words of the judge, breached the principle of judicial independence established by the Act of Settlement 1701.